Current Projects

 Nelson, X. J., Taylor, A. H., Cartmill, E. A., Lyn, H., Robinson, L. M., Janik, V., & Allen, C. (2023).
 Joyful by nature: approaches to investigate the evolution and function of joy in non‐human animals.
 Biological Reviews, 98(5), 1548-1563.

-Winkler, S., Laumer, I., & Cartmill, E. A. (in preparation) Bonobos behave optimistically after hearing laughter.
+Winkler, S., Laumer, I., & Cartmill, E. A. (2025) Bonobos tend to behave optimistically after hearing laughter.
+Scientific Reports

 Public Science About Animals